 Review summary: Canon 1D Mark II N vs Panasonic TZ200

-Reasons to prefer the Canon EOS-1D Mark II N:
+Advantages of the Canon EOS-1D Mark II N:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.